Skip to Main Content

 South Carolina Acts/Session Laws

-Once a bill is passed by the South Carolina General Assembly and signed by the Governor, the new law is assigned an Act number.
+Once a bill is passed by the South Carolina General Assembly and signed by the Governor, the new law becomes an Act and is assigned an Act number.
 Lawyers commonly refer to the chronological publication of all the acts passed by a legislature as session laws, with individual volumes typically identified by the year of the acts contained within them.
 South Carolina publishes its session laws in SC Acts and Joint Resolutions.
 Act numbering does not carry over from one legislature to its successor.
 Instead, each new legislature begins with Act 1.
 In South Carolina, this means act numbering restarts every other year, starting in odd years.

 Print copies of SC Acts and Joint Resolutions are located on the first floor of the law library.